The Truest Definition of Love

 Listen to what the French pastor and theologian John Calvin said about the cross.
 He wrote that it was a remarkable proof of the highest love.
 Forgetful, as it were, of himself, Christ spared not his own life, that he might redeem us from death.
 If we desire to be partakers of this benefit, we must cultivate similar affections toward our neighbors.
 Not that any of us has reached such high perfection, but all must aim and strive according to the measure of their ability.

-As we think about how Christ's cross should inform and inspire us, we can thank God for many other verses from Paul that describe just that (cf. II Corinthians 8:1-9; Ephesians 5:25-27; Philippians 2:5-8).
+As we think about how Christ's cross should inform and inspire us, we can thank God for many other verses from Paul that do those very things: inform and inspire our love (cf. II Corinthians 8:1-9; Ephesians 5:25-27; Philippians 2:5-8).

-But consider the example Paul just gave to his Ephesian readers.
+But consider the example Paul gave to his Ephesian readers.
 Listen to the last verse of Ephesians 4, verse 32: Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.
-If our heart has been made tender by the love that God showed us at the cross, if we are informed and inspired by the cross, then we should be forgiving others, just as God forgave us through Christ's death.
+If our heart has been made tender by the love that God showed us at the cross, if we are informed and inspired by the cross, then one clear way that we express Jesus-like love is by forgiving others, just as God forgave us through Christ's death.

-This Valentine's Day, may the word love point you to Good Friday and Easter; may it point you to the cross of Christ, to the forgiveness God gives, and the forgiveness He makes possible through us, according to the same power with which He raised Jesus.
+This Valentine's Day, I hope you will consider both love and forgiveness in your own life.
+Even more essential, I hope the word "love" points you to Good Friday and Easter; may it point you to the cross of Christ, to the forgiveness God gives to us, and the forgiveness He makes possible through us in our relationships with others.
+And we can celebrate the stunning fact that He does this according to the same power with which He raised Jesus.

 * Adapted from the teaching series, “The Jewel: Understanding the Beauty of the Cross”